princyi/-SkillCraft-Technology-Internship/README.md

 # -SkillCraft-Technology-Internship
+## Intern role in software development
- SkillCraft Technology all my internship task are done here.
+## SkillCraft Technology all my internship task are done here.